Alex Pascall

-Alex Pascall, OBE (born November 1936), is a British broadcaster, journalist, musician, composer, oral historian and educator.
+Alexander Pascall, OBE (born November 1936), is a British broadcaster, journalist, musician, composer, oral historian and educator.
 Based in Britain for more than 50 years, he was one of the developers of the Notting Hill Carnival, is a political campaigner and was part of the team behind the birth of Britain's first national black newspaper The Voice.
 Credited with having "established a black presence in the British media", Pascall is most notable as having been one of the first regular Black radio voices in the UK, presenting the programme Black Londoners on BBC Radio London for 14 years from 1974.
 Initially planned as a test series of six programmes, Black Londoners became, in 1978, the first black daily radio show in British history.

 Biography

 Early years

 Born on the island of Grenada in the Eastern Caribbean, Pascall was the eldest son in a family of 10.
 He travelled to Britain as a 22-year-old in 1959, having represented his country as a musician the previous year in the Bee Wee Ballet Dance Troupe at the inauguration of the Federation of the West Indies.
 He had originally intended to return home after five years but has remained in the UK for more than five decades.
 Early on he involved himself with music and his group The Alex Pascall Singers, founded in the 1960s, is reportedly the first known multi-cultural choir in London.
 A former member of the group, Jacques Compton, recalls about Pascall that "in addition to being a very excellent drummer and singer, he was also a composer of some excellent songs."